What to Drink Instead of Alcohol: Beyond the AF Aisle

 Fermented tea with a cult following and contested health claims.

 Health claims: Proponents cite gut health benefits from probiotics.
 The evidence is thin.
-Most claims extrapolate from general probiotic research rather than kombucha-specific studies.
+A 2019 systematic review found exactly one human clinical trial on kombucha; the rest of the literature extrapolates from general probiotic or animal studies.
 It probably won't hurt you.
 It probably won't transform your microbiome either.

 Why we might cover it occasionally: It occupies similar territory to AF drinks: adult, complex, interesting, low or no alcohol.
 When a kombucha genuinely competes with AF beer for the same occasion, it's relevant.